 A two-form entry primary in Wyken, east Coventry, Ravensdale combines a clear values framework with a noticeable emphasis on music.
 The current headteacher is Miss Jennie Nurse.

 Admissions are competitive.
-For primary entry, there were 127 applications for 55 offers in the latest admissions dataset, a 2.31 applications-per-place ratio, and the route is recorded as oversubscribed.
+For primary entry, there were 127 applications for 55 offers in the latest admissions results, a 2.31 applications-per-place ratio, and the route is recorded as oversubscribed.
 (This does not include nursery, which is managed separately.)

 What will matter most to families is fit.
 This is a school that expects pupils to live the values daily, and it organises a lot of school life, from behaviour to enrichment, around that shared language.